luckyCasualGuy/IP-Webcam-CLICK_PHOTOS-pythonscript/README.md

 ### Install requirements.txt:
 `pip install -r requirement.txt`

 ### Download IP Webcam app on your mobile phone:

-### Set the app settings and start the server from mobile app
+Set the app settings and start the server from mobile app

+### Start the python script:
+`python camera.py -d Save`
+Keep this script running in background

+### Go to the link specified in your IP Webcam mobile app after starting the server there

+### Press SPACE to take photos:
+Photos will be saved in the foler specified after `-d`

+### Press EXC to quite the script: